carbon-language/carbon-lang/flang/documentation/Calls.md

 ### Implicit interfaces

-In the absence of any characteristic or context that requires an explicit interface (see above), a top-level function or subroutine can be called via its implicit interface.
+In the absence of any characteristic or context that requires an explicit interface (see above), an external function or subroutine (R503) or `ENTRY` (R1541) can be called directly or indirectly via its implicit interface.
 Each of the arguments can be passed as a simple address, including dummy procedures.
 Procedures that *can* be called via an implicit interface can